noob6t5/vulnImageProcessor/README.md

 # vulnImageProcessor
  Basic Code Injection Vulnerable Image Processor developed to get experience on how rce work's via image uploading.

 ![uponrunn](https://github.com/user-attachments/assets/f978afff-82bd-4b82-aa23-dc158dadfe42)

 After running `code.py`  you will get flag.txt and uploads in terminal ..
 But remember our AIM .

-# Only Get Flag after uplaoding payload Embedded Image
+# Goal is to  Get Flag after uploading payload Embedded Image and running `whoami` after connecting from nc